-- In all Oracle home directories on the system, stop all Oracle Automatic Storage Management instances and any Oracle Database instances that use Automatic Storage Management for database file storage. - Switch user to root. - Enter the following command to identify the Oracle home directory being used to run the CSS daemon:
+- In all Oracle home directories on the system, stop all Oracle Automatic Storage Management instances and any Oracle Database instances that use Automatic Storage Management for database file storage. - 2.
+Enter the following command to identify the Oracle home directory being used to run the CSS daemon:

-'''

-more /var/opt/oracle/ocr.loc
+\$ sudo more /etc/oracle/ocr.loc

-'''